godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`String<class_String>` **application/config/icon** = ``""``

 Icon used for the project, set when project loads.
-Exporters will also use this icon when possible.
+Exporters will also use this icon as a fallback if necessary.

 .. rst-class:: classref-item-separator